MagicPoulp/compose_with_retrofit_http_cache/README.md

 IMPORTANT.
 See the list of inconvenients of the HTTP cache in HttGetCacheManager.kt

+# other future improvements

+- Transitions between offline and online could be better, in partidular if a good retry
+- bug: hen scrolling from the cache and we lack data, we should have a Toastr every time we try to scroll
+- Project setup would be bette if we migrate kapt to ksp, and if we use version catalogs

 # Assignment's questions

 - give us your context at the time you did this skills test.
 Were you stressed/relaxed, under some constraints?